Flowise MCP server

 Operation Modes

-Enable this mode by setting FLOWISE_SIMPLE_MODE=true.
-This provides:
+Enable this simpler mode by setting FLOWISE_SIMPLE_MODE=true.
+In this mode:

 LowLevel Mode (Default)

-• Dynamically registers each chatflow as a separate tool
+• Dynamically registers all chatflows as separate tools

-• Uses descriptions from FLOWISE_CHATFLOW_DESCRIPTIONS or falls back to chatflow names
+• Tool descriptions come from FLOWISE_CHATFLOW_DESCRIPTIONS or fall back to chatflow names

 Windows Configuration